Subramanyam6/rank-rx-light/frontend/README.md

 # RankRx Light Frontend

-A modern, professional React frontend for USMLE application analysis and ranking.
+A modern, professional React frontend for ERAS application analysis and ranking.

 ## 🚀 Features